dart-lang/site-www/src/interop/js-interop/js-types.md

     - `JSPromise`
     - `JSDataView`
     - `JSTypedArray`
-      - JS typed arrays e.g. `JSUint8Array`
+      - JS typed arrays like `JSUint8Array`
     - `JSBoxedDartObject`, which allows users to box and pass Dart values opaquely within the same Dart runtime